Mullins savours 'mind-blowing' Cheltenham success

 "It's something no-one could have dreamed of.
 I pinch myself and we don't take it for granted," he said.

-Galopin Des Champs had been a final-fence faller when set to win a novices' chase at Cheltenham last year, but had never been beaten over fences when completing his contests and came into the race having won the Irish Gold Cup.
+Galopin Des Champs had been a final-fence faller when set to win a novices' chase at Cheltenham last year, had never been beaten over fences when completing his contests and came into the race having won the Irish Gold Cup.

 But as he stepped up further in trip, some had questioned the horse's stamina.